insin/nwb/docs/Middleware.md

 nwb provides middleware for serving a hot reloading app from your own server.

-This gives you the same setup as if you'd run the `nwb serve` command, using your app's `nwb.config.js` file for configuration as usual.
+This gives you the same setup as if you'd run the `nwb serve` command, using your app's `nwb.config.js` file for configuration as usual if you have one.

 ### Express 4.x Middleware